steppedreckoner/TowerDefense/ReadMe.txt

 -Navigation done with Dijkstra's algorithm.
 Allows for reliable navigation of maps with tracks wider than 1 tile.
 -Reworked the game map to be static.
--Enums for easier selection of enemies and projectiles.
+-Enums for easier selection of AOEs, enemies and projectiles.

 Instructions: